apehex/ctf/hackthebox/reverse-engineering/impossible-password/README.md

 > `c = c + 1;`

-This function browses the 20 adresses following the input pointer.
+This increments the **memory address** referenced by c: the function browses the 20 adresses following the input pointer.
 Looking at the decompiled sources we see:

 ```c
 local_48 = 0x41;